 • Expedited delivery: If you need your items delivered by a specific date, that service usually comes with an added cost.

-There are plenty of ways to cut down your moving costs.
+There are plenty of ways to cut down your cross country moving costs.
 Here are some simple ways to save:

 • Declutter first: The less you move, the less you'll pay.
 Sell, donate, or discard anything you no longer need.